gbetorre/rischi/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+For a list of contributors, please see the [AUTHORS](AUTHORS) file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License
+This project is licensed under the terms of the [LICENSE](LICENSE).

 Distributed under the terms of the GNU GPL-2.0 License.<br> See <a href="https://github.com/gbetorre/rischi/blob/main/LICENSE">`LICENSE.txt`</a> too.